 During the public workshops, the Design Team listened to many participants discuss the status of the existing children's playground.
-The primary concern was for the safety of the children, the relationship of the road and parking to the playground, the lack of shade within the play area, the absence of restrooms, and the lack of access the beach. to Alternate locations with respect to the road were for presented discussion.
-It was generally agreed that locating the playground on the south side of the road was preferable.
-The pavilion located within the playground will include restrooms and shade opportunities for users.
-This will separate the children's restroom from restrooms used by the general public.
+The primary concern was for the safety of the children, the relationship of the road and parking to the playground, the lack of shade within the play area. the absence of restrooms. and lack the of access to the beach.
+Alternate locations with respect to the road were presented for discussion. generally was agreed that locating the playground on the south side of the road was preferable.
+Option E included a pavilion located within the playground to provide restrooms and shade opportunities for users.
+This would have separated the children's restroom from restrooms used by the general public.
 Many workshop participants voiced the separation of restrooms being of significant importance.
+However, Option F, shown above, deleted this pavilion in response to concerns by the adjacent property owners.
 A Wet Play Area comprised of ground fountains (water emitters) are shown on the proposed plan.
 The area will be secured with ornamental fencing for the safety and security of the children.